 Jim Goodmon grew up in Raleigh and graduated from Broughton High School in 1961.
 He attended Duke University, but left for the Navy in 1965 before obtaining a degree.
 While serving his enlistment in Memphis, Tennessee, he met and married Barbara Lyons.
 The couple soon moved to Raleigh.

 Upon his return to North Carolina in 1968, Goodmon was named Operations Manager at WRAL-TV.
 In 1973 he took on corporate responsibilities as Executive Vice President of Capitol Broadcasting Company.
-In 1975 he became CBC’s President, and in 1979 he was named President and Chief Executive Officer of the company, the position he holds today.
+In 1975 he became CBC’s President, and in 1979 he was named President and Chief Executive Officer of the company, a position he held until September 2017—when he was succeeded as CBC President by his son Jimmy.
+Jim remains as the company’s CEO and was elected Chairman of the CBC Board of Directors during the 2017 transition.

 Known as a trailblazer and a pioneer, Goodmon explores new technology with passion and energy—always seeking out the latest and best methods of serving audiences, clients and community partners.